ecss

 Guiding principles

-CSS is a designing language, not a programming one.
+CSS is a designing language, not a scripting one.

 CSS authoring should reflect design patterns, concepts and perspectives.
 With global (sorry) scales, tokens, rules, etc. you limit repetition and facilitate future styling extension.